spotfiresoftware/tibco-streaming-samples/highavailability/ca-polling/ca-polling-app/README.md

-# HA : cluster aware polling - Application
+# HA: cluster aware polling - Application

 How to use cluster aware in TIBCO&reg; Streaming master projects - Application